guMcrey/web-authn-completed-app/README.md

   <img width="400" src="./preview/MobileSafari14-IOS14.gif" />
 </p>

-*All user data registered through web-authn.x-dev.club will not be used and is only for demo user statistics.
+*All user data registered through web-authn.starjump.space will not be used and is only for demo user statistics.
 If you are still concerned, you can email itgumx@163.com to delete the data.*

 ## Install